hdlugas/MZsearch/paper/paper.md

 # Usage

-In a typical metabolomics workflow, noise is reduced, peaks are detected and aligned, peak areas are normalized, and then compound identification is performed, after which a statistical analysis can be performed to identify metabolites differentially abundant amoung groups of interest.
+Compound identification occurs during preprocessing or as an independent procedure.
+In preprocessing, it follows peak detection and should be performed before cross-sample alignment if based on compound names; otherwise, it can be delayed until before pathway analysis.
+As an independent procedure, it can be conducted ad hoc or post hoc to confirm or identify specific peaks in single or multiple samples.
 MZsearch performs compound identification and has three main capabilities: (i) converting the raw data to the necessary format for spectral library matching, (ii) running spectral library matching to identify compounds based on their mass spectrometry data, and (iii) plotting a query spectrum vs. a reference spectrum before and after preprocessing transformations.
 These tasks are implemented separately for (i) GC-MS and (ii) LC-MS/MS data due to the different spectrum preprocessing transformations.
 To see all parameters for any of the three main scripts (build_library.py, spec_lib_matching.py, plot_spectra.py), see the documentation at <a href="[[url](https://github.com/hdlugas/MZsearch)] https://github.com/hdlugas/MZsearch)"></a>.

 # Acknowledgements